markuswess/waves/_sources/modelling/acoustic_td.md

 \begin{align*}
 \partial_n p &= 0,&\text{on }\partial\Omega.
 \end{align*}
+Also a mix of boundary conditions is possible.

 Another important type of boundary conditions for acoustic problems are so-called *impedance boundary conditions* given by